 He is now chairman emeritus of the company.

-A longtime friend and benefactor of Cabrini, Maguire served as the first lay chairman of Cabrini College’s Board of Trustees, and he served on the board for 14 years.
+A longtime friend and benefactor of Cabrini, Maguire served as the first lay Chair of Cabrini College’s Board of Trustees, and he served on the board for 14 years.

 The Board of Trustees unanimously approved Trustee Emeritus status for Maguire at the Board meeting on February 16, 2013.